At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 A few km after crossing Hadsar started Kugti Sanctuary and that’s when I got the first closer view of the snowcapped Himalayas at a distance.
 Beyond this point, there was no phone network.

 The Bharmour-Kugti road is currently under construction with some patches still being made.
-Though rest assured, it’s motorable for something as small as an ALTO to something as big as an HRTC bus.
+Rest assured, it’s motorable for something as small as an ALTO to something as big as an HRTC bus.

 As I said above, we were driving an ALTO 800 and the ground clearance was no problem for us.
-In the month of November, in 2020, we parked our car right before the village.
+In November 2020, we parked our car right before the village.
 From the parking spot, Kugti was less than 300m away.
-The road was currently under construction and will soon go 2km beyond Kugti village.
+The road is currently under construction and will soon go 2km beyond Kugti village.

 What To Do In Kugti

 Kugti is a place meant for slow travellers.
-Just walk around the many alleyways and explore the life around.
-It should be okay to trespass into any private property and speak to locals.
+Just walk around the many alleyways and explore the life around you.
+It should be okay to trespass onto any private property and speak to locals.

 Other than that, there is a lot of beauty to appreciate around.
-During winter month, you will find Kugti buried under as much as 5 feet snow.
+During winter months, you will find Kugti buried under as much as 5 feet of snow.
 During the summer months, the place is, on the contrary, greener.

 Here’s a photo comparing summer and winter in Kugti.